vdwh-logo

 The intent of the training is to cover the architecture and concepts for a flexible data solution, with a focus to ‘deep dive’ into the patterns and practical implementation techniques as quickly as possible.

-To facilitate this, the training discusses the implementation of the main Data Vault modelling concepts including their various edge-cases and considerations.
+To facilitate this, the training discusses the implementation of the main Data Vault modeling concepts including their various edge-cases and considerations.
 The mechanisms to deliver information for consumption by business users (i.e. ‘marts’) will also be covered, including details on how to produce the ‘right’ information by implementing business logic and managing multiple timelines for reporting (‘bitemporal’).

 Training content and schedule